Zimbabwe's president, opponent both confident of win after close vote

-HARARE (Reuters) - Zimbabwe’s President Emmerson Mnangagwa and his main opponent, Nelson Chamisa, both said on Tuesday they were confident of victory in an election the previous day which observers deemed too early to call.
+HARARE (Reuters) - Zimbabwe’s President Emmerson Mnangagwa and his main opponent Nelson Chamisa both said on Tuesday they were confident of victory, after peaceful voting in the first election since the end of Robert Mugabe’s nearly four decade rule.

-Mnangagwa said he was receiving “extremely positive” information on the vote.
-Chamisa said earlier the opposition Movement for Democratic Change had done “exceedingly well” in the vote.
+Mnangagwa, 75, a long-serving security chief who took power after Mugabe was toppled in a de facto coup in November, said he was receiving “extremely positive” information on the vote.
+Chamisa, 40, said his opposition Movement for Democratic Change (MDC) had done “exceedingly well”.

-The 75-year-old Mnangagwa and Chamisa, 40, were the main contenders in Monday’s election, the first since Robert Mugabe was removed in a bloodless coup in November.

 Western diplomats and local observer groups said the race, which saw a turnout of 75 percent, was too close to call.

-The Zimbabwe Electoral Commission will announce official results within five days of the election although the outcome should be known well before then.
+As well as electing a president, Zimbabweans were voting for 210 members of parliament and more than 9,000 councillors.

+Holding a peaceful vote that is accepted as fair at home and abroad is essential if Zimbabwe is to exit painful sanctions and secure the donor funding and investment needed to stem chronic cash shortages.
+Several elections under Mugabe saw rigging and violence as his ruling ZANU-PF party clung onto power.

-The winner faces the task of putting Zimbabwe back on track after 37 years under Mugabe which were tainted by corruption, mismanagement and diplomatic isolation that caused a crisis in a country that once had one of Africa’s most promising economies.
+The winner faces the task of putting Zimbabwe back on track after 37 years under Mugabe, tainted by corruption, mismanagement and diplomatic isolation that caused a crisis in a country that once had one of Africa’s most promising economies.

+Sources among election monitors said Monday’s vote appeared to have passed without major foul play, although they noted some coercion and intimidation of voters in rural areas by ZANU-PF and said state media was biased towards the ruling party.

+Chamisa complained ahead of the vote about the independence of the Zimbabwe Electoral Commission (ZEC) and said voters were being suppressed in urban areas where he is popular.
+ZANU-PF has denied any misconduct.

+Should Mnangagwa lose, many Zimbabweans fear some in the ruling party may not accept the result, particularly given the huge risk they took in removing Mugabe.

+Mnangagwa was viewed as the front runner, although the latest opinion polls showed a tight race.
+There will be a runoff on Sept.
+8 if no candidate wins more than half the votes.

-“The information from our reprentatives on the ground is extremely positive!”
+“The information from our representatives on the ground is extremely positive!”
 Mnangagwa said on his official Twitter feed.

 Chamisa had earlier said he was poised for victory, writing on Twitter: “Awaiting ZEC to perform their constitutional duty to officially announce the people’s election results and we are ready to form the next government.”

-A Chamisa victory is unlikely to sit well with military generals who plotted Mugabe’s ouster last November, and there could be a pushback.

-Some of the generals who orchestrated the coup are now in government, including Vice President Constantino Chiwenga.
+A Chamisa victory is unlikely to sit well with generals who plotted Mugabe’s ouster last November, and there could be a pushback.
+Some of the military organisers of the coup are now in government, including Vice President Constantino Chiwenga.

-Many Zimbabweans worry that should Mnangagwa lose some in the ruling party may not accept the result, given the huge risk they took in removing Mugabe.

 Mnangagwa and ZANU-PF have said they will accept the result.

-“If this guy loses there is no way they will handover power,” said Gift Machekera, pointing at a huge banner of Mnangagwa hanging on a building in Harare.
+“If this guy loses there is no way they will hand over power,” said Gift Machekera, pointing at a huge banner of Mnangagwa hanging on a building in Harare.
+“Those who have the guns have the power.
+This is Africa.”

 Several civil society groups are collating results from 10,985 polling posts in parallel with ZEC but are not allowed to release results before the ZEC.
 A source at one group said it was too early to call a winner but it was looking “very close”.

-In the capital Harare, an MDC stronghold, results posted outside some polling stations seen by Reuters showed Chamisa winning by wide margins, but Mnangagwa was expected to claw back ground in the ruling ZANU-PF’s rural heartland.

-Urban results tend to emerge quicker than those from rural outposts, where communication is poor.
+In the capital Harare, an MDC stronghold, results posted outside some polling stations seen by Reuters showed Chamisa winning by wide margins, but Mnangagwa was expected to claw back ground in ZANU-PF’s rural heartland.
+Urban results tend to emerge quicker than those from rural outposts.

-In some rural constituencies in the east and south of the country, counting of votes was still ongoing but was expected to end early on Tuesday, some parliamentary candidates said.

-A credible vote is essential if Zimbabwe is to exit painful sanctions and secure the donor funding and investment needed to stem chronic cash shortages.

-The run-up to Monday’s vote was largely peaceful compared to past elections under Mugabe, where the ruling party and war veterans were accused of violence against opponents.
+The run-up to Monday’s vote was largely peaceful compared to past elections under Mugabe, where the ruling party and veterans of the 1970s independence struggle were accused of violence against opponents.
 Dozens of people were killed ahead of a runoff in 2008 between Mugabe and MDC-founder Morgan Tsvangirai, who died of cancer in February.

 Mugabe emerged on the eve of the election to announce he would vote for the opposition, surprising Mnangagwa who accused him of striking a deal with Chamisa.

-Reporting by MacDonald Dzirutwe and Joe Brock; Editing by Nick Macfie and Raissa Kasolowsky
+Reporting by MacDonald Dzirutwe and Joe Brock; Editing by Nick Macfie, Raissa Kasolowsky and Peter Graff